 This might seem like common sense, or something unimportant and easy to overlook in a company.
 But without correct COGS tracking, you don’t know how many pieces to order, you don’t know when to reorder certain product, or what inventory is selling well and what is not.
 Knowing your COGS information can help you gain more money, use your current cash flow wisely, and stop you from making costly mistakes.

-Click here to read learn more about your Ccst of goods sold.
+Click here to read learn more about your Cost of Goods Sold.

 Know What Platform to Sell On